-The team performs at half time at many home basketball games, at regional community events, and also at campus sponsored programs.
+The team performs at half time at home basketball games, regional community events, and also campus sponsored programs.
+They also perform in a show each semester with several types of dance.
 Tryouts occur each fall and are open to all students.
 Team members must be in good academic standing.
-We are currently coached by Rachel BaldiniAdvisor: Mary Jo Gunning email@example.com
+They are currently coached by Rachel Baldini.Advisor: Mary Jo Gunning email@example.com

 DEPARTMENT: Communication Arts

 This club creates the opportunity for career-focused students to gain marketable skills through the exploration of experiences learned in the Communication Arts department.
 The skills include especially non-linear editing, storyboarding, lighting, composition and framing, audio, project process, etc.